vidushisinghh11/live-poll/README.md

 i) After a user votes, a flag is stored in localStorage for that poll.

-ii) What this prevents
+What this prevents

-Accidental double voting
+1. Accidental double voting

-Refresh-based repeat voting
+2. Refresh-based repeat voting

-Multiple clicks from the same browser
+3. Multiple clicks from the same browser

 Limitations